'Tis the Season for Topigetical Sermons

 The Christmas season is upon us, which gives us Reformed Christians another reason to fight.
-Woohoo!
+Huzzah!
 Or less cynically, it’s time for the annual intramural debates which have other Christians scratching their heads about all the fuss.
 They mumble a nervous “Merry Christmas” and hurry along to avoid the icy storm brewing among Reformed brethren about to debate the propriety of Christmas observance.
 Perhaps that’s still too cynical.
 Call me a Scrooge!
-Okay, let’s frame it a different way, sans snarkiness (mostly).
+Okay, let’s frame it a different way, sincerely and seriously.

 This season brings with it discussions and debates among Reformed believers genuinely concerned about how best to honor the Lord in the midst of what can feel like sensationalistic, materialistic mayhem rooted more deeply in paganism than jolly, sentimentality-sated Christians care to acknowledge.
 And beyond whether or not to observe Christmas privately or perhaps merely as a civic holiday, no Christian, especially those in church leadership, should take lightly the question of what we do in corporate public worship on the Lord’s Day.
 Popularly ignored issues at play here are biblical essentials such as the second commandment (God is to be worshiped only on his terms) and its flipside, the liberty of the Christian conscience.

 Smaller Reformed denominations and churches are often viewed as repressive on that latter principle especially, and the idea that a church would not conduct worship significantly reflective of (or upon) Christmas can seem like an especially harsh, unreasonable form of that repression.
 But there’s a deep irony to that criticism.
 The motive for what those smaller churches do and don’t do is the very Christian liberty their practices seem on the surface to supress.